 - The disk is now formatted for HFS+, journaled.
 You can also reformat the drive to your liking on Disk Utility.

 To briefly explain how the Mac’s default file system has changed, unlike the traditional method, APFS only creates a redirect when it is prompted to write data on a disk.
 On conventional file systems, when you create a copy, it will literally create an identical copy on any available space.
-On the new system, instead of creating a new copy it creates another alias-like (called shortcut on Windows) “redirect”, hence the redirect-on-write method.
+On the new system, instead of creating a new copy it creates another alias-like (or shortcut on Windows) “redirect”, hence the redirect-on-write method.

 With everything considered, it is safe to assume APFS simply does not work with spinning drives at the moment.
 At the current price range SSD is flying, it is unlikely HDD will be completely phased out on consumer products.
-Instead I find it more likely for Hard drives to survive another half a decade just for backup purposes or a hybrid configuration, much like fusion drive.
+Instead I find it more likely for hard drives to survive another half a decade just for backup purposes or a hybrid configuration, much like fusion drives.
 I expect Apple to release a follow-up on coming WWDC.